nh-tu-z/k8s-drill-down/Readme.md

     kubectl delete namespaces tuhngo-namespace
     ```

+### TODO - Nodes

 ### Some command to investigate the deployment file

-1. Check the result after apply the `.yaml` file
+1. Check the result after apply the `.yaml` file (this result might be used to input of investigation)
     ```shell
     # Get deployments
     kubectl get deployments